nitin-motiani/jlisp/src/Plans.md

 18. All native operations will use anonymous inner class to just do the whole calling thing.
 While other user defined function expressions will create scope and do things

+19. So going to keep Expression stuff for time being.
+Maybe can come up with a super type to remove function expressions from evaluable stuff.
+But for now, it's okay.
+Keeping that.
+To handle list and proc confusion, there will be just a list type for that.
+And evaluate will check that first thing there is an expression which can be evaluated to a callable.
+That way, we are okay, I think

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type